Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Applications to more complex models

-For a probit link, (\ref{ltpdarcm}) is a conditionally Gaussian state space model (SSM), whereas for a logit link, $\varepsilon_{t}$ follows a logistic distribution and (\ref{ltpdarcm}) is a conditionally non-Gaussian.
-However, using the P\'{o}lya Gamma mixture representation of the logistic distribution as in Section~\ref{section:binary} yields a (high-dimensional) Gaussian posterior for the state process $\betav=\{\betat{0}, \betat{1}, \ldots, \betat{T}\}$, which allows multi-move sampling of the entire state process using FFBS \citep{fru:dat,car-koh:ong} in a similar fashion as for a probit SSM.
+Given $\yprodiffv=\{z_t\}$, this SSM is conditionally Gaussian for a probit link, but conditionally non-Gaussian for a logit link. \citet{fru-fru:aux} implemented an auxiliary mixture sampler for a binary logit SSM.
+Alternatively, using the P\'{o}lya-Gamma mixture representation of the logistic distribution of $\varepsilon_{t}$ yields a conditionally Gaussian SSM which allows multi-move sampling of the entire state process $\betav=\{\betat{0}, \betat{1}, \dots, \betat{T}\}$ using FFBS \citep{fru:dat,car-koh:ong} in a similar fashion as for a probit SSM.
+To achieve robustness again imbalance, we extend the iMDA scheme introduced in Section~\ref{section:binary} to SSMs, see Appendix A.5 for details.